-International students get confused between IELTS and TOEFL.
+International students get confused between IELTS vs TOEFL.
 Many universities abroad ask for a score for either of the exams or scores for both the exams.

 IELTS score is preferred in the top-ranking universities in Australia, UK, and New Zealand whereas the TOEFL score is required to take admissions in the universities of Canada and the US.

 TOEFL score is accepted in more than 10,000 institutions across 130 countries.
 A US-based organization named Education Testing Service conducts the TOEFL exam.
 Therefore the exam score is preferred by American institutions.

 The extended name of the TOEFL is the Test of English as a Foreign Language.
 It is a standardized test that measures the ability of the non-English language speaker who seeks to take admission in English-Speaking Universities.